guyschvitz/datanarratR/README.md

 ## Overview

 `datanarratR` provides tools for processing, analysing, and summarising conflict event datasets such as ACLED and UCDP-GED.
-The package transforms raw event data into structured analyses and human-readable reports through automated trend detection, narrative extraction, and LLM-based summarisation.

-## Motivation

-Conflict researchers and policy analysts often work with large volumes of event data that require both quantitative analysis and qualitative interpretation.
-Traditional approaches involve manual data processing and separate analysis workflows.
-This package streamlines the process by providing:

-- Automated filtering and aggregation of events by time periods and geography
-- Statistical trend analysis with normalised change detection
-- Extraction of formatted narrative descriptions from event data
-- Large Language Model integration for automated summarisation and data annotation
+The package helps to extract key insights on events, trends and actors and converts them into narrative summaries using LLMs.

 The goal is to automate parts of the data analysis workflow and make data insights more easily accessible for non-technical audiences.

 ## Key Features

 - **Event Data Processing**: Filter and aggregate conflict events by countries, time periods, and event types
-- **Trend Analysis**: Calculate recent changes and long-term trends with statistical measures
+- **Trend Analysis**: Calculate recent changes and long-term trends
 - **Text Extraction**: Generate formatted narrative descriptions from structured event data
-- **LLM Summarisation**: Automatically summarise large volumes of text using GPT APIs with intelligent chunking
+- **LLM Summarisation**: Automatically summarise large volumes of text using GPT APIs with smart chunking
 - **Data Annotation**: Enhance datasets with AI-generated classifications and labels

 ## Installation